Buying a Car on Finance

 Car finance makes getting a new set of wheels far more achievable for most drivers.
 Rather than having to save up for years to get enough cash together, finance enables you to pay for your car with affordable monthly payments.

-Opt for Hire Purchase and you should pay less interest overall to own the car (assuming the same interest rate and deposit contributions for PCP and Hire Purchase options).
-Leasing, meanwhile, works like long-term car rental, with low monthly payments, but no option to buy the car - even if you love it.
+Opt for Hire Purchase and you should pay less interest overall to own the car.
+Car Leasing, meanwhile, works like long-term car rental, with low monthly payments, but no option to buy the car - even if you love it.
 You simply hand it back and start again.

-Interest rates have risen substantially in 2022, so you can expect to pay more for finance than in previous years.
+Interest rates rose substantially in 2023, so you can expect to pay more for finance than in 2024 than in previous years.
 However, you can still often find incentives such as deposit contributions, no deposit offers and - for some new cars - 0% APR, also known as interest-free credit.
-Bw aware though, you have to balance the value of this with the higher cost of a new car and the consequent need to finance a larger amount.

-With so many options, things can get confusing and to get a feel for which car or deal offers you the best value, it’s always good to get like-for-like finance quotes with the same type of finance, contract length, deposit amount and mileage allowance.
-Keep reading to work out the best finance option for you.
+With so many options, things can get confusing and to get a feel for which car or deal offers you the best value, it’s always good to get like-for-like car finance quotes with the same type of finance, contract length, deposit amount and mileage allowance.
+Keep reading to work out the best car finance options for you.

 Personal Contract Purchase (PCP)